 - 1 Register the enquiry

 - 2 Acknowledge the enquiry

 - 3 Undertake a site history search

 - 4 Visit the site

-- 6 Assess if development has occurred
+- S Assess if unauthorised development has been carried out or a planning condition has been breached

 Enquiries that do not fall within the planning remit will not be investigated further and in such instances the enquirer will be advised.
 Where there is a suspected breach of planning control it may be necessary to utilise the notices described below to aid the enquiry process.
-These are not frequently used as other less formal means of doing so have proven to be effective.